 In elementary school, every minute of every day was laid out for me.
-My parents were my alarm clock, personal stylist, chef, tutor, chauffeur, and around-the-clock cheerleader.
+My parents were my alarm clocks, personal stylists, chefs, tutors, chauffeurs, and around-the-clock cheerleaders.
 They woke me up 2 hours before school, laid out my clothes the night before, had breakfast waiting for me on the table, reminded me to brush my teeth, and got my sister and me to school at least 15 minutes before the bell rang at 8:30.

 At school, the structure continued.
 10:30 recess, 12:30 lunch, and by 3 pm we were home free!
 Well, not quite.

 We played outside until 5 pm, when we started homework.
 Dinner was at 6; I usually just pushed my peas around the plate until just before my favorite show came on at 7 pm.

 At 7:30 pm we were rushed upstairs for a bath and to brush our teeth, then sent off to bed with lights-out by 8.